-It is a requirement of the Local Government Act 1995 that CEO performance reviews are conducted annually.
-The Model Standards for CEO recruitment and selection, performance review and termination require that a local government must review the performance of the CEO against contractual performance criteria.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS The Model Standards for CEO recruitment and selection, performance review and termination require that a local government must review the performance of the CEO against contractual performance criteria.
 Additional performance criteria can be used for performance review by agreement between both parties.
-To provide for minimum transparency, it is proposed to mandate that the KPIs agreed as performance metrics for CEOs: Be published in council meeting minutes as soon as they are agreed prior to (before the start of the annual period) The KPIs and the results be published in the minutes of the performance review meeting (at the end of the period) The CEO kPIs are published and included in Corporate Business Plan The Model Standards for CEO recruitment and selection, performance review and termination require that a local government must review the performance of the CEO against contractual performance of the CEO against contractual performance criteria.
-Additional performance criteria can be used for performance review by agreement between both parties.
-The CEO kPIs agreed prior to (before the start of the annual period) The KPIs and the results to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance, the impact of events in that year that may have influenced the results against KPIs.
-Professional development KPIs and their performance results should be confidential.
+The KPIs and the results be published in the minutes of the period) The CEO has a right to provide written comments to be published alongside the KPIs and results to provide context as may be appropriate (for instance, the impact of events in that year that may have influenced the results against KPIs).
+The Minister's rationale for this proposal centres on the role of the CEO in implementing the Council's Community Plan.
+There may be instances where a Council wishes to set KPIs for their CEO that are personal or confidential, relating to their management of the CEO as an employee.
+These KPIs and their performance results should be confidential.
+Without confidentiality of sensitive HR matters, important performance issues may not be addressed.
 The reforms should focus on the publication of CEO KPIs relating to the management of the LG and the achievement of the SCP and CBP.